scaffold-eth/se-2-challenges/README.md

 > 🔥 We'll use burner wallets on localhost...

-> 👛 Explore how burner wallets work in 🏗 scaffold-eth by opening a new incognito window and navigate to http://localhost:3000.
+> 👛 Explore how burner wallets work in 🏗 Scaffold-ETH 2 by opening a new incognito window and navigate to http://localhost:3000.
 You'll notice it has a new wallet address in the top right.
 Copy the incognito browser's address and send localhost test funds to it from your first browser (using the Faucet button in the bottom left):

 ![icognito&webBrowser](https://github.com/scaffold-eth/se-2-challenges/assets/80153681/fd191447-a31f-4c03-a36f-936bfb70c2a1)